hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 ### Key Bindings and Schemes

 Configure the key bindings to best adapt to your needs.
-If you are coming from Visual Studio and using ReSharper with IntelliJ or ReSharper 2.x key mapping, there's an option available for you.
+If you are coming from Visual Studio and using ReSharper with IntelliJ IDEA or ReSharper 2.x key mapping, there's an option available for you.
 If you prefer ReSharper settings, [I've created a file (although I no longer maintain) with these mappings](https://github.com/hhariri/Tidbits/blob/master/resharper.jar).

 If you're coming from Eclipse, you have one too.